Edward J. Drea: Career

 Pueblo Incident four days after he arrived resulted in a heavy workload.

 Drea served a combat tour in Vietnam.
 In 1971, he entered the Sophia University in Tokyo on the G.I.
 Bill, earning a Master of Arts (M.A.) degree.
 Classes were taught in English and Japanese, and he became fluent in Japanese.
 He was awarded a Japanese ministry of education dissertation fellowship, which allowed him to gain a Doctor of Philosophy (PhD) in modern Japanese history from the University of Kansas in 1978, writing his thesis on "The Japanese General Election of 1942: a Study of Political Institutions in Wartime".
 He joined the Combat Studies Institute of the Command and General Staff College in Fort Leavenworth, Kansas in 1975, and became the head of the Research and Analysis Department at the US Army Center for Military History in Washington, D.C.
 He also taught at United States Army War College.

 Awards

-In 2003, he received the Samuel Eliot Morison Prize for lifetime achievement from the Society for Military History.
+In 2003, Drea received the Samuel Eliot Morison Prize for lifetime achievement from the Society for Military History.